A tool for non-aggressive analyses of biological functions

 Diseases are biological processes and Nuclear Medicine offer the advantage of providing images of these biological processes.
 Most of the radiotracers are part of a biological process – such as renewal of minerals in the bones, potassium transport in cardiac muscle, or glucose (sugar) metabolism in various organs or tumors.
 Because it provides images of a biological process (physiology), Nuclear Medicine differs from other imaging techniques like X-ray scanners, nuclear magnetic resonance, and ultrasound that visualize especially the structures and forms (anatomy).

 In France, Nuclear Medicine is currently a medical specialty of its own, accessible to medical students only at the level of the « internat », the final stage of the French medical curriculum.
-It differs from other specialties by compulsory formation on nuclear physics and techniques held at INSTN, Saclay (courses and labs, including nuclear).
+It differs from other specialties by compulsory formation on nuclear physics and techniques held at INSTN, Saclay.
 It is defined as encompassing all the techniques using radioelements in humans, either for diagnostic or therapeutic purpose.

 Features and techniques

 Three features should be stressed about the use of the imaging techniques applied in Nuclear Medicine for diagnostic (scintigraphy and PET).

 – it is relatively harmless because radioactivity amounts introduced into the human body are minimal.
 Most scans deliver doses of radiation in the range of simple chest radiography.
 Many studies now tend to further reduce doses to obtain identical information, or even more precise ones;

 – it is not aggressive, because except in very particular cases, a single intravenous injection is enough, the product diffusing into the body and focusing more or less in some tissues as a function of known affinity;